Arthur-Milchior/anki-copy-note/README.md

 3. Go to "Edit > Copy and set to new" (Ctrl+C) or "Edit > Copy notes, keep interval" (Ctrl+Shift+C)

 The copy preserve fields, tags, decks.

 ## Warning
 There is a potential caveat, which should not occur often nor have real consequences.
 You should note that empty cards are not copied.
 If you don't know what it means, you probably doesn't need to worry about this.
+## Configuration
+Using the add-on configuration, you can change both shortcut.

 ## Links, licence and credits